chartjs/chartjs-plugin-annotation/docs/guide/types/line.md

 | Name | Description |
 | ---- | ---- |
 | `display` | Whether or not this annotation is visible
+| `adjustScaleRange` | Should the scale range be adjusted if this annotation is out of range
 | `drawTime` | See [drawTime](../options#draw-time)

 ### Positioning